Images of Thailand

 From Bangkok's canals and floating markets to World Heritage Sukhothai, the historic lanes and ancient temples of Chiang Mai and on to the serene mountains of the far north

-- 11-day fully guided photography tour for anyone from beginners to budding pros
+- 2-week, fully guided photography tour for anyone from beginners to budding pros

 - Explore the picturesque ancient capital and UNESCO World Heritage Site of Sukhothai

-- Discover the ancient temples, bustling markets and quiet lanes of Thailand's charming northern capital and historic town Chiang Mai
+- Discover the ancient temples, bustling markets and quiet lanes of Thailand's charming northern capital, historic Chiang Mai

 Air Departures (UK)